 Russia invaded and annexed Crimea in February and March 2014, about a month after the removal of Yanukovych.
 International relations experts believe that this move was an attempt by the Russian government to reclaim its lost influence in Ukraine.

 Note that there were also allegations from the Ukrainian government and the West that Russia was supporting the armed movement of the pro-Russian Ukrainians, particularly by providing them with military equipment and other assistance.

 Fighting between the rebels and the Ukrainian military continued throughout the second quarter and third quarter of 2014.
 However, the latter started losing.
-Russia launched a surprise invasion of eastern Europe in August of the same year to support the rebels.
+The Russia Armed Forces launched a surprise invasion of eastern Europe in August of the same year to support the rebels.

 The Ukrainian government, as well as Western governments, have criticized the Russian government for its intervention.
 Note that Russia eventually claimed that the Russians who joined the pro-Russian Ukrainian rebels were volunteers.

 France and Germany brokered a peace agreement in 2015.
 Large-scale battles had ceased.
 Donbas and other parts of eastern Ukraine suffered a devastating blow due to the armed conflict and overall sociopolitical unrest.
 Thousands of people died.

 But the Russia-Ukraine conflict was far from over.
 Even after the 2015 agreement, a series of violations in the east emerged in early 2021.
 Russia also positioned its troops near Ukraine, thereby fueling fears.
 The Russian government pulled back its troops in April 2021.

 Intelligence reports from the U.S. government revealed that Russia is planning to deploy hundreds of thousands of troops.
 The Ukrainian government also said that Russian military units remained near its border.
 A possible invasion is still looming.